Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 06.22.12 UTC
+- WIB: Selasa, 16 September 2025 08.55.28 UTC
-- WITA: Selasa, 16 September 2025 07.22.12 UTC
+- WITA: Selasa, 16 September 2025 09.55.28 UTC
-- WIT: Selasa, 16 September 2025 08.22.12 UTC
+- WIT: Selasa, 16 September 2025 10.55.28 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: friendship
+Kategori: technology